Mrvys/DysHelper/README.md

 # DysHelper
 DysHelper is extension for Chrome web browser.

+###background.js
+This class contains method to split similar looking characters on web pages.
+To do this, it is using matrix from server, which is defined for registered users.

 #Load the extension
 After download DysHelper, you need to add extension to web browser: